palma-ice/yelmo-docs/docs/getting-started.md

 ## Usage

-**Yelmo** is hosted in a git repository.
-Follow the steps below to obtain the code, compile it and run a test simulation.
+Follow the steps below to (1) obtain the code, (2) configure the Makefile for your system, (3) compile the Yelmo static library and an executable program and (4) run a test simulation.

 ### 1. Get the code.

 Clone the repository from [https://github.com/palma-ice/yelmo](https://github.com/palma-ice/yelmo):

 ```
 git clone git@github.com:palma-ice/yelmo.git $YELMOROOT
 cd $YELMOROOT
 ```

 where `$YELMOROOT` is the installation directory.

 If you plan to make changes to the code, it is wise to check out a new branch:

 ```
 git checkout -b user-dev
 ```

 You should now be working on the branch `user-dev`.

 ### 2. Create the system-specific Makefile.